We hope you find the following FAQs informative:

 What time does the school day start?

 Day children should be in school by 8.10 am, Monday – Saturday.
-They start the day with either Assembly, Form Period, Congers (hymn practice) and on Saturdays at 8.30 am there is a Chapel service which parents are very welcome to attend.
+They start the day with either Assembly, Form Period, Congers (hymn practice) and on Saturdays there is a Chapel service which parents are very welcome to attend, starting at 8.30 am.

 What time does the school day end?

 Children in Year 3 finish at 4.30 pm, every day except for Wednesdays when they finish at 4.00 pm.
 Year 3 do not attend school on Saturdays.
-From September, the rest of the Prep School, Years 4 – 8, will finish at 6.00 pm, after prep.
+Years 4 and 5 finish at 5.50pm and Year 6, 7 & 8 finish at 6.00pm, on Monday, Tuesday, Thursday & Friday.
+Years 4-8 finish after matches/games on Wednesdays, which is at approximately 4pm, allowing time for matches and match teas to finish.

 Where do I pick my child up from at the end of the day?